rand-projects/fisb-decode/docs/source/document.rst

 Harvest takes the output from 'fisb' level 3 and stores it in a database, then maintains that database per the standard.
 Actually, that's not 100% true.
-Images sent by FIS-B get made into geotiff files and stored in a directory.
+Images sent by FIS-B get made into PNG files and stored in a directory.
 Everything else goes in the database.

 Harvest has a more complicated setup because it requires a database and